Education in Vietnam

 Vietnam has undergone major political upheaval and social inequality throughout its recent history and is attempting to modernise.
 Historically, education in Vietnam followed the Chinese Confucian model, using Chữ Hán (for the Vietnamese language and for Chinese) as the main mode of literature and governance.
 This system promoted those who were talented enough to be mandarins or royal courtiers in Vietnam and China.
 This system was then completely overhauled and replaced by a French model system during French colonial times, which has since been replaced and overhauled again during the formation of independent Vietnam and the creation of Chữ Quốc Ngữ alphabet in the 1920s.

 Vietnam is known for its curriculum that is deemed highly competitive.
 High school education is one of the most significant social issues in the country: designated schools known as "High Schools for the Gifted" (Trường Trung học phổ thông chuyên) offer additional extensive courses, are generally regarded as prestigious, and demand high entrance examination test scores.
 Higher education is seen as fundamental in Vietnam.
-Entrance to university is determined through the National High School Graduation Examination (NHSGE) test.
-The higher the entrance test score, the more highly regarded the institution will be.
+Entrance to university is determined through the National High School Examination (THPTQG) test.
+The higher the entrance test score, the more highly regarded educational institution a student will gain admission to.

 Currently experiencing a high GDP growth rate, Vietnam is attempting to expand its education system.
 In 2012, estimated national budget for education was 6.3%.
 In the last decade, Vietnamese public reception of the country's education system has been mixed due to its inflexible nature and its tests.
 Citizens have been critical of the curriculum, which has led to social issues including depression, anxiety, and increasing suicide rates.
 There have been comments from the public that schools should opt for a more flexible studying program, with less emphasis on tests and more focus on developing life skills.
 In response to public opinion, the Ministry of Education and Training has implemented a number of education reforms.
 Tertiary enrollment rates were only 3% in 1995 but increased to around 30% by 2019.
-Regardless, more work is needed to be done to improve education at all levels, from pre-primary, to primary, to secondary, to post-secondary.